-Following extensive investigation and disagreement about the extent of coverage under the policies, in 2015 the parties agreed to enter into a confidential non-binding mediation process, which culminated in the Company and the Member reaching a resolution of the Member's coverage claims through the mediation process in October 2015.
+Following extensive investigation and disagreement about the extent of coverage under the policies, the parties agreed to enter into a confidential non-binding mediation process.
+This process culminated in a resolution regarding the Member's extent of claim coverage in October, 2015.
 Under the terms agreed to, the Company settled all claims for a total of \$400 million, to be allocated to the Accidental Outage policy.